How to Measure DORA Metrics: A Practical Guide

 Before you measure, agree the rules

 The single biggest reason DORA numbers vary between teams is that different people are answering different questions with the same labels.
-Settle these four definitions before you write any queries or pick a tool.
+Settle these five definitions before you write any queries or pick a tool.
 Write them down somewhere durable.

 What counts as a deployment?